mrciolino/wiki-backup/timeline.md

 - Mortis Lux Established: Spoops proposes the party establish an alliance called Mortis Lux and begin recruiting allies to fight off the Illithids.
 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.
+- The party learns that the something is wrong with the sun, it appears to be pulsing and dimming.
+They gate there with some ships and find that the sun actually has a massive castle complex built around it.
+They find the sun is being attacked by a cult who believe that destroying all the stars will bring about a new age for their god.
+This cult is unknowingly serving the Ithilids.
+The party works to stop the cult from stealing the power of
 - Somehow, Krorg returns to the realm of the living under the persona of the Prophet of Profit.
 - Book on the Emperor: The party goes to the library dimension in search of a book containing information on the Emperor.
 However the book is located in the Forbidden section where angels and demons are fighting a war.
 - **[Breezye](/characters/breezye)** creates the **[Spaghetti God](/entities/spaghetti-god)**.